-For anyone bikepacking on a budget, the RockBros seat bag should be high on your list of bikepacking bags to check out.
-At the time of writing (January 2020) it’s the largest seat bag I know of that retails for under $90.
-And I mean WAY under $90; at $55.99 it’s easily half the price of most of its competitors.
+For anyone bikepacking on a budget, the RockBros seat bag should be on your list of bikepacking bags to check out.
+At the original time of writing (January 2020) it’s the largest seat bag I know of that retails for under $90.
+(Update: As of 2023 there are now some worthy competitors, though most are still smaller than the RockBros bag).

-It’s probably not surprising, then, that it’s not perfect.
-Depending on your bike setup and the type of terrain you ride, the RockBros saddle bag might end up being a gateway bag: the bag you use to figure out if this bikepacking thing is for you, at which point you upgrade.
-Still, for $56, it’s a great way to dip a toe into the world of bikepacking bags.
+Depending on your bike setup and the type of terrain you ride, the RockBros saddle bag might be the only bag you’ll ever need.
+Or it might end up being a gateway bag: the bag you use to figure out if this bikepacking thing is for you, at which point you upgrade.
+Still, for the price it’s a great way to dip a toe into the world of bikepacking bags.

-I’ve put a bit over 1000 miles on mine, plus observed my husband putting a few hundred miles on his.
-In this RockBros saddle bag review I’ll share all the details: what I love, what bugs me, and how I get the most out of this affordable bikepacking bag.
+I’ve put a bit over 1000 miles on my RockBros bikepacking seat bag, and observed my husband putting a few hundred miles on his.
+In this review I’ll share all the details: what I love, what bugs me, and how I get the most out of this affordable bikepacking bag.

 RockBros Seat Bag Overview